ahmed23sheta/pizzasales_powerpi/README.md

 In this project, I need to analyze the key indicators of our pizza sales data to get some insights about our business and to increase our revenue…!
 So I started with:

-#-First Selection (Materials) :
+# First Selection (Materials) :
 - Total Revenue, Average Order Value, Total Pizza Sold, Total Order, Average Pizza Per Order

-#Secondly, defining (requirements charts):
+# Secondly, defining (requirements charts):

 1- Daily trend of aggregate demand:
 We need to create a bar chart showing trends in total demand over a specific period, this chart will help me to spot any patterns or fluctuations in demand volumes on a daily basis.